wints/documentation/ingredients/sdk_setup/plist_manifest.md

 		<category android:name="android.intent.category.BROWSABLE" />
 	</intent-filter>
 </activity>

 {% endhighlight %}

 #### Subclass the Branch activity

 Branch can automatically track the Android app lifecycle on API level 14 and above, so make sure that your `minSdkVersion` is 14.
+This means that you do not need to manually start and stop a session.

-If you need to support pre-14, please see section about [session management below](/recipes/quickstart_guide/android/#initialization-to-support-android-pre-14).
+If you need to support pre-14, please see our section about [session management below](/recipes/quickstart_guide/android/#initialization-to-support-android-pre-14).

+The final step in setting up the Branch SDK is as follows:

 {% highlight xml %}
  <application
     android:name="io.branch.referral.BranchApp">
 {% endhighlight %}

-If you already use an Application class or don't want to subclass your Application, you can choose from [the alternatives listed here](/recipes/quickstart_guide/android/#alternatives-to-application-subclass).
+In case you already have an `Application` class, or cannot use our provided `Application` class, here are all three options to setting up Branch with your `Application` class:

+{% ingredient sdk_setup/android_app_alternatives %}{% endingredient %}

 {% endif %}
 <!---       /Android-specific Branch Key -->